-Cedar Brake Trail is a 2.2 mile moderately trafficked loop trail located near Dallas, TX that features a lake.
-The trail is rated as difficult and primarily used for hiking, trail running, and snowboarding.
+Cedar Brake Trail is a 2.2 mile moderately trafficked loop trail located near Dallas, TX that features a lake and is rated as difficult.
+The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash